hrani/TimeCellAnalysis/TcPy/README.md

 ### Python demo scripts:
 - ti_demo.py	: Runs Mau's Temporal Information set of algorithms.<br/>
 - r2b_demo.py	: Runs Modi's Ridge-to-background set of algorithms.<br/>
+- peq_demo.py	: Runs a simple classifier based on noise, hit-trial ratio, event width and jitter.
+Also reports these useful stats of the dataset.<br/>
 - ground_truth_check.py : Uses synthetic data files to assess accuracy of classification by the various Mau and Modi algorithms.<br/>
 - benchmark.py	: Simple time and memory benchmarks for the Mau and Modi